vantakuswathi/frontend-_task/README.md

 -----**css Task2**
 This project demonstrates the creation of a responsive pricing table using HTML and CSS.
 The table includes three pricing plans (Basic, Standard, and Premium), each featuring a list of benefits and a call-to-action button.
-The table is fully responsive and adapts seamlessly across different screen sizes, ensuring a good user experience on both desktop and mobile devices. css task2.html: The HTML file contains the structure of the pricing table, with dummy content for each plan. styles.css: The CSS file handles the styling and responsiveness of the pricing table. in that i tried but i didnot get the responsive on mobile....here i providedthe screen recording video of this https://github.com/user-attachments/assets/11b09274-b243-45bf-8ddb-7bb58fd760fb
+The table is fully responsive and adapts seamlessly across different screen sizes, ensuring a good user experience on both desktop and mobile devices.
+**css task2.html**: The HTML file contains the structure of the pricing table, with dummy content for each plan.
+**styles.css:** The CSS file handles the styling and responsiveness of the pricing table. in that i tried but i didnot get the responsive on mobile....here i providedthe screen recording video of this https://github.com/user-attachments/assets/11b09274-b243-45bf-8ddb-7bb58fd760fb